brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-23-local-kanban.md

     sudo apt install tree

-make some subdirs that will hold the structure
+make root dir and some sub-dirs that will hold the structure

     mkdir kanban && cd kanban
     mkdir 1_project 2_readyForMix 3_push 4_deleteme